alokupadhya/pyMoniter/README.md

 ## Setup

-  install scrapy usin this cmd
+  install scrapy using this cmd
  ```bash
   $ pip3 install scapy-python3
  ```